-A multipotential is a person of many interests, with skills that cross over between various passions and professional expertise: here are what their characteristics are and how to find out if you are one.
+A multipotential is a person of many interests, with skills that cross over between various passions and professional skills: here are what their characteristics are and how to find out if you are one.

 If you happen to jump from project to project and are constantly drawn to being able to experiment, learn, and apply new things, this article is just for you.